 Essentially a local authority in England and Wales may borrow or invest for any purpose relevant to its functions, under any enactment, or 'for the purposes of the prudent management of its financial affairs'.

-Under the Act the council is required to determine and keep under review how much money it can afford to borrow.
-Local authorities may only borrow only in sterling (except with the consent of HM Treasury)
+Under the Act the council a local authority is required to determine and keep under review how much money it can afford to borrow and may only borrow only in sterling (except with the consent of HM Treasury)

 Local authorities are not constrained by law in the types of investments they can make or the investment instruments they may use.
-However, they are in practice constrained by Communities and Local Government (DCLG) guidance, which encourages forms of investment offering high security and liquidity stress the prudent investment strategy of security, liquidity and yield.
-This means that first and foremost local authorities must ensure the security of their principal sum invested.
+However, they are in practice constrained by Communities and Local Government (DCLG) guidance (updated in 2010), which stress the prudent investment strategy of security, liquidity and yield.
+This means that first and foremost local authorities must ensure the security of their principal sum invested. i.e. ensure that they get back their full investment.
+Then they should ensure that they have the liquidity they need and so should consider the length of an investment.
+Only when these two are satisfied should the yield or return on the investment be considered.